lfe-cds/CDS-Registration/specifications/cdsc-wg1-01.md

 For example, if a Server is providing the metadata endpoint as part of an existing logged in portal, then they can use that logged in portal's session cookie to authenticate Client requests to the metadata endpoint.

 [Well-known metadata endpoints](#metadata-well-known-uri) MUST NOT require Client authentication to access, since these metadata endpoints are intended to be published publicly.

+Resources provided as URLs in metadata and coverage objects MUST be accessible under at least the same level of authentication requirements as accessing the metadata or coverage objects themselves.
+For example, if a coverage entry object requires cookie-based authentication to access, then and linked the GeoJSON object must also be accessible using the same cookie-based authentication.
+Servers MAY also choose to also make those resources available publicly, where any included authentication in the request is ignored.
+If the metadata or coverage object is made available publicly, then the linked resource must also be accessible publicly.

 ### 8.2.
 Rate Limiting <a id="rate-limiting" href="#rate-limiting" class="permalink">🔗</a>